Multivariate Planar Curves: A Statistical Framework for Shape Analysis in Images: Numerical experiments

+Each segmented image is represented as a multivariate planar curve with $p=3$ components corresponding to the contours of the heart and the left and right lungs.
+This representation naturally fits the framework developed in this paper.
+Figure~\ref{card} illustrates examples of contours extracted from chest X-ray images of healthy patients and patients diagnosed with cardiomegaly.
+Although cardiomegaly is characterized by an enlargement of the heart relative to the lungs, the visual distinction between the two classes can be subtle.
+As shown in the figure, there is substantial variability in both the shapes of the organs and their relative deformations across individuals, which makes automated classification a challenging task.

-From the original dataset, we extract a subset of $n=300$ images, with $150$ labeled as cardiomegaly and $150$ as healthy (labeled “no finding” in the ChestX-ray8 dataset).
-This subset allows us to evaluate classification performance in a controlled and balanced setting.
-The resulting dataset, denoted $ \mathbf{c}_1,\ldots, \mathbf{c}_n$, is illustrated on Figure \ref{ap-pres}, and can be found in our online code repository (\url{https://github.com/imoindjie/Shape-MFDA}).
+From the original dataset, we extract a balanced subset of $n=300$ images, consisting of the $150$ X-rays labeled as ``cardiomegaly'' and $150$ randomly selected healthy X-rays labeled as ``no finding''.
+The resulting dataset, denoted $ \mathbf{c}_1,\ldots, \mathbf{c}_n$, is illustrated in Figure \ref{ap-pres} and can be found in our online code repository (\url{https://github.com/imoindjie/Shape-MFDA}).

-Importantly, note that the curves provided in \cite{gaggion2024chexmask} have already been preprocessed to correct for translation, rotation, and scale variability.
-This preprocessing is achieved using standard image processing techniques applied to the outputs of the HybridGNet segmentation algorithm \citep{gaggion2021hybrid}.
+It is important to note that the curves provided in \cite{gaggion2024chexmask} have already been preprocessed to reduce translation, rotation, and scale variability using standard image registration techniques.
+However, visual inspection of Figure \ref{ap-pres} reveals that residual misalignments remain, particularly in the location of the starting points used to traverse the contours.

 To study the robustness of our classification pipeline, we consider two experimental scenarios: